How does badminton scoring work?

 How points are scored

-Every rally produces a point, regardless of who's serving.
+Every rally produces a point, no matter who's serving.
 Win the rally, take the point.
 If you weren't serving, you also take the serve.

 A rally goes like this: